cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 `Commitment`, `CommitmentProof`, and `CommitmentRoot` are as defined in [ICS 23](../ics-023-vector-commitments).

-`commit` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilizing the channel.
+`commit` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilising the channel.

 `Identifier`, `get`, `set`, `delete`, `getCurrentHeight`, and module-system related primitives are as defined in [ICS 24](../ics-024-host-requirements).